SuperOffice/SDK-Doc/NetServer.Data.Access/Developer's Guide/Globalization and Localization/Globalization and Localization.md

 ---
 # SuperOffice Globalization

-SuperOffice has great support for globalization by providing a culture-neutral and language-neutral user inteface that supports localized labels and regional data throught the application, as well as exposing an API to augment string resources throughout the platform.
+SuperOffice has great support for globalization by providing a culture-neutral and language-neutral user interface that supports localized labels and regional data throughout the application, as well as exposing an API to augment string resources throughout the platform.

 ## Globalization